 replacement that is not necessary, a static map is good enough.

-I have of course kept an /etc/fstab
+I have of course kept an /etc/fstab, but it now

 contains only the indispensable static mounts, which are about